 A female in her second trimester of pregnancy was involved in an automobile accident.
 The pregnant female was a passenger in a vehicle where a minor driver was speeding, lost control and ejected multiple passengers, including the pregnant female.
 The pregnant woman, and her unborn baby, died on the scene.

-The lawyers in the firm established a case against the driver of the vehicle on behalf of both the mother and her 24-week-old unborn fetus.
-The wrongful death cases, on behalf of both the mother and the fetus, were resolved for a confidential amount.
+Attorney Josh Wright established a case against the driver of the vehicle of both the mother and here 24-week-old unborn fetus, which was first in our State at that time.
+The wrongful death cases, on behalf of both the mother and the fetus, were resolved for a substantial confidential amount.

 Both wrongful death cases settled for confidential amounts.